 One of the places I was most interested in visiting on my trip to Eureka Springs was the Blue Spring Heritage Center.
 It’s a mix of history and beautiful landscape, and definitely worth the trip!

-(This post originally appeared on my old blog on September 22, 2014. )
+(This post originally appeared on my old blog on September 22, 2014 and has been updated in 2022.)

 That bit of the sign where it says “1 1/2 Scenic Miles” – they’re not kidding!
 I kept wanting to snap pics as I was driving but given that the road was quite narrow and twisty, it didn’t seem like a very good idea even though I only saw one or two other cars along the way.
 The highway leading here (both from Bentonville and from Eureka Springs) is, believe it or not, WAY crazier!
 You can only go 20-30 mph for several miles because it twists and turns and dips like crazy.

-The suggested first stop is a small building where you can view a film about a recent dive expedition down into the spring.
-Given that I’d spent a good bit of the morning sick from getting overheated (more about that in another post!), I happily sat through the whole 20 minute film, enjoying the chance to rest comfortably outside of my car and cool off in the nice, chilly air conditioning.
+The suggested first stop on the map is a small building where you can view a film about a recent dive expedition down into the spring.
+Given that I’d spent a good bit of the morning sick from getting overheated (more about that in another post!), I happily sat through the whole 20 minute film, enjoying the chance to rest comfortably and cool off in the nice, chilly air conditioning.
 That rest in a cool, dark room was exactly what I needed to feel refreshed enough to go explore, so it worked out perfectly!
-Small children might not sit through the film, but stopping in to watch for a while will enhance your experience here if you’re someone like me whose enjoyment of a place grows as you learn more about it.
+Small children might not sit through the entire film, but stopping in to watch for a while will enhance your experience here if you’re someone like me whose enjoyment of a place grows as you learn more about it.

 There’s also a cool display of local history as you enter the building that houses the film.
 Loved these vintage Eureka Springs postcards!